colwem/vim-tunnel-vision/README.md

 Easymotion is very useful plugin but it has some serious flaws.

 1. For some reason it's slow.
-Especially on larger files when using something like ,,w or ,,b 2.
-To choose your target you need to type a new overlayed sequence of characters.
+Especially on larger files when using something like ,,w or ,,b
+2. To choose your target you need to type a new overlaid sequence of characters.
 It takes precious time and energy for your brain to read and respond to this new input.